 Wed 5th, 12th and 19th and Thur 6th, 13th and 20th | 19-21 hrs. | Paid Activity | Talleres Robertita | Congreso

 Artwork Credit: Dianne Sutherland

 There’s something so puzzling and magical about botanical art.
-Their clean, smooth lines, and defined details makes me want to A) Slam my head with a reinforced door upon realizing I’ll never be able to draw as good– or draw for that matter, and B) Go back to college and study biology (that is, until I remember my IQ falls far behind).
+Their clean, smooth lines and defined details make me want to A) Slam my head with a reinforced door upon realizing I’ll never be able to draw as good– or draw for that matter, and B) Go back to college and study biology (that is, until I remember my IQ falls far behind).

 Sat 14th: 17-20 hrs. | Paid Activity | El taller de Omar | Palermo

 Photo Credit: Design Bundles

 There are patient people and then there are paper-cutting artists (we, ordinary human beings who cannot even wait for our microwave to beep to grab our lukewarm Mac and Cheese, are not even close to the first group).
 Do you look at those beautifully fragile works of art and cry–I mean, *wonder* “How is this humanly possible?”
 Does it make you wanna grab a scalpel and start experimenting yourself, never mind the fact you can hardly cut a slice of pizza?
 If you answered yes to both questions, then this Papercut Workshop is the way to go.